Cases

 Answers

 2. In the fixed elbow, the three bony points of the elbow (olecranon, medial, and lateral epicondyles) from an equilateral triangle/ isosceles triangle.
-It is not disturbed in supracondylar fracture because the line of fracture lies above these points.
+The triangular relationship remains intact in a supracondylar fracture because the fracture occurs proximal to the medial epicondyle, lateral epicondyle, and olecranon.
+Therefore, the anatomical relationship among these bony landmarks is preserved.

 Mehedi Hasan